It is undoubtedly certain that some employees and volunteers have acquired new sets of skills all throughout their employment.

 The proof needed is based solely on the skills that individuals demonstrate through undertaking their respective tasks and responsibilities, thereby exhibiting their skills and talents to be valued.

-Through RPL, individuals may gain credit for their skills towards a vocational course even without undergoing training.
-As a result, not only employees benefit from such assessment process but this also benefits the employer as well.
+Through RPL, individuals may gain credit for their skills in a vocational course even without undergoing training.
+As a result, not only do employees benefit from such an assessment process but this also benefits the employer as well.

 Without requiring an employee to undergo training to acquire vocational qualifications, this saves companies and various employers a huge amount of money.
 This also means that there is less downtime that will be spent for the days that they will be training.

 More importantly, such assessment will allow the employers to understand the skills gap of their employees allowing for more focused training in the future.